Tarun1027/MoneyHeist-Chrome-Extension/README.md

-This extension will save you from reading any Money-Heistt Spoilers as well as visual images.
+This extension will save you from reading any Money-Heist Spoilers as well as visual images.

 This extension is developed by **Tarun**.